 The ranch changed hands several times until the last owner, Manuel Garfias, was awarded the title by the Mexican governor in 1843.
 Grapes, oranges, olives, walnuts, and later dates and avocados were grown on the ranch during the early days.

-When the Mexican-American war ended in 1848, Alta California became a state in 1850.
+When the Mexican-American War ended in 1848, Alta California became a state in 1850.

 Altadena founding fathers

 Judge Benjamin Eaton and Dr. John S. Griffen were business associates.
-They both arrived in Rancho San Pascual in the early 1850s and acquired Rancho San Pascual from Garfias who had defaulted on a loan they gave him.
+They both arrived in Rancho San Pascual in the early 1850s and acquired Rancho San Pascual from Garfias, who had defaulted on a loan they gave him.
 Griffin later became known as one of the fathers of East Los Angeles.
-Eaton Canyon is now a favorite LA hiking spot with a waterfall and was named after Judge Eaton.
+Eaton Canyon is a favorite LA hiking spot with a waterfall and was named after Judge Eaton.

 Eaton, Griffin, and Wilson needed water to irrigate their land.
 At the time, the Arroyo Seco, where the Rose Bowl is now located, was filled with water.
 The three worked together in 1867 to build Wilson’s Ditch.
 It was an irrigation site that brought water from the Arroyo to Altadena, making it a more attractive place to live.

-The Woodbury’s developed the Altadena Improvement Plan and built an upper-crust millionaire’s row on Mariposa Street near Santa Rosa Avenue.
+The Woodburys developed the Altadena Improvement Plan and built an upper-crust millionaire’s row on Mariposa Street near Santa Rosa Avenue.

 Frederick’s house was built in 1882 and still stands on Madison Avenue.
 It is known as the Woodbury-Story house and has been used as a filming location for movies like Amityville Horror, American Horror Story, True Blood, and others.
+(This house was not burned)

 The community evolves and becomes more diverse